roman-ellerbrock/QuTree/docs/sphinx/example_2.rst

 =================

-The following examples demonstrate how matrices are constructed and show some basic usage examples.
+The following examples demonstrate how matrices are constructed and show some basic usage examples

+..code-block:: C++
+    :linenos:
     Matrixcd A(3, 3);
     A(0, 0) = 2;
     A(4) = 5;